asadprodhan/Reducing-storage-space-by-converting-Nanopore-fast5-to-slow5-using-slow5tools/README.md

 cd ont-vbz-hdf-plugin-1.0.1-Linux
 ```

-Navigate all the way to the ‘plugin’ directory; get the path of the ‘plugin’ directory by running ‘pwd’, and add the path to the bashrc profile as
+Navigate all the way down to the ‘plugin’ directory; get the path of the ‘plugin’ directory by running ‘pwd’, and add the path to the bashrc profile as

 ```